ElaXan/GCAndroid/README.md

 # GCAndroid

 Project is free to use.
 If you bought it from someone, please refund\
-When I see someone selling GCAndroid, then I will close the source code or project will end.
-Open source will be available for Score-Inc or Contributor with GCAndroid\
 Join our [Discord](https://discord.gg/2TTSUZZ)

-## Important

-Because my Phone dead again and this project cannot be continued until my Phone returns to normal again\
-Can't turn it on, maybe the CPU RAM is damaged or something I don't understand ( The best phone Poco X3 Pro )

-## Documents

-About Install, Uninstall, FAQ or other will move to my [website](https://docs.elaxan.com/tutorial/GCAndroid/install)

 ## About